 The Samsung Odyssey G7 has an incredible response time at 60Hz, similar to the Dell S2716DGR/S2716DG.
 This is much better than the Samsung CHG70, and like at its max refresh rate, the recommended overdrive setting is 'Faster'.
 There's still a bit of overshoot, but overall, motion looks extremely smooth.

 The Samsung Odyssey G7 is flicker-free at all backlight settings, which helps reduce eye strain.
+There have been reports of flicker with certain games, but we haven't been able to reproduce this issue the way some people have seen it.

-The Samsung Odyssey G7 has a black frame insertion feature (BFI) to reduce motion blur.
+The Samsung Odyssey G7 has a Black Frame Insertion feature (BFI) to reduce motion blur.
 To activate it, enable Motion Blur Reduction (MBR) in the 'Response Time' settings, and the overdrive has to be set to 'Fastest'.
 Like most monitors, it can't be used when VRR is enabled.

 The Samsung Odyssey G7 has an outstanding refresh rate.
 It has native FreeSync VRR support and it's certified by NVIDIA to be G-SYNC compatible.
 G-SYNC only works over a DisplayPort connection and the refresh rate over HDMI is limited to 144Hz.